elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ## k-mer counting and error correction

-We're going to do a quick primer on genome sequencing.
+You might want to review chapters 1 and 2 for information about DNA and genomics.
-Your genetic information, the blueprint for making *you*, is encoded as a sequence of chemical *bases* in your *genome*.
+Briefly, your genetic information, the blueprint for making *you*, is encoded as a sequence of chemical *bases* in your *genome*.

-(figure of double-helix pointing to bases)

-Now, these are really really tiny, so you can't just look in a microscope and read them.
+These are really, really tiny, so you can't just look in a microscope and read them.
 You also can't read a long string of them: errors accumulate and the readout becomes unusable.
-(New technology is changing this, but for our purposes we will focus on Illumina data, the most common.)
+(New technology is changing this, but here we will focus on Illumina data, the most common today.)

 Luckily, every one of your cells has an identical copy of your genome, so what we can do is shred those copies into tiny segments (about 100 bases), and then assemble those like an enormous puzzle of 30 million pieces.